lgnlgn/dami/README.md

 ----------
 To achieve computation efficiency and memory utilization, two ways we have just adopted.

-> 1: Using "id" as index of array for fetching data.
+*1: Using "id" as index of array for fetching data.*

->
-> 2: Only maintaining model in memory and saving data to converted bytes for IO
+*2: Only maintaining model in memory and saving data to converted bytes for IO*

-So it's highly recommemded you use continuous ids for computation :)
+So it's highly recommemded you use continuous ids for the algorithms :)

 My Chinese blog : [http://blog.csdn.net/lgnlgn](http://blog.csdn.net/lgnlgn)
 E-mail : gnliang10 [at] 126.com